Home > Academics > Graduate > Graduate Programs > Sequential Undergraduate/Graduate Studies

 • Must only earn one Bachelor’s degree – Data Science (Eng or LSA), Computer Science (Eng or LSA), Computer Engineering, Electrical Engineering or be minoring in Computer Science.

-• SUGS applications will be reviewed and admitted students will be notified sometime in March.
 There is no need to contact faculty during this review period.

 Additional Information